 In regards to freshwater aquaponic producers, salt should be used under two conditions:

 - In quarantine systems, which are isolated from your main system and are used to treat incoming or compromised fish to help to prevent the introduction of external parasites or pathogens into the system.
 Typical forms of salt include table salt, pickling salt, meat-curing salt, rock salt, pond salt mixes, and marine grade salt mixes. (see treatments options below)

 Because traditional aquaponic systems operate in a recirculating system over long periods, there may be the potential for Sodium concentrations to build up when added directly to the water; which can be monitored by periodic micro-macro testing.
 For easy testing at home, you can use an Electric Conductivity (EC) to monitor the overall concentrations of ions in the water; while this does not tell you how much Sodium (Na) in particular is in your system, it does give you an overall idea of the salts in your water.
-In general, this should be less than 2.0 dSm-1 for Leafy greens and cucumbers and less than 3.5 dSm-1 for tomatoes.
+In general, this should be less than 2.0 dSm-1 for Leafy greens, less than 3.0 dSm-1 for tomatoes and less than 3.5 dSm-1 for cucumbers.
 You can find a link to the USDA’s research on salt tolerance of soil-based crops here.
 To convert EC of Saturated Soil Paste extract (ECe) to the EC irrigation water (ECw) use ECe=ECw*1.5